faridelaouadi/machine_learning_basics/README.md

   2. Sorted the list
   3. Chose the top k elements from the sorted list
   4. Plotted the data using matplotlib, with the new element as a cross in the colour of the group it is in

+  The accuracy of mine and scikitlearn's algorithm would be near identical when run on a large enough sample size.
+However the implementation that scikitlearn has is much more optimised than mine.
+Firstly, with mine i am doing the euclidean distance from test point to all the dataset points with runtime O(n) however they are using a radius technique where they consistently expand a radius and find the closest points like that.
+They also use multithreaded code to run their code much faster by running code in parallel.

 </details>